complete-dope/fin-models/posts/balance_sheet.md

 **Debt Securities** : To raise funds from public or institutional investors .. includes bonds, debentures, commercial papers, promissory notes, NCD's .
 Issued in capital market and are usually tradable in secondary markets.

-**Borrowings** : Loans or funds borrowed directly from banks ,financial institutions, or others.
+**Borrowings (other than debt securities)** : Loans or funds borrowed directly from banks ,financial institutions, or others.
 Term loans, cash credit, working capital loans, external borrowings.
+Includes , Term loans from banks , from financial institutions , certificates payables,

 **Lease Liabilities** : Rent paid on the lease asset